Top 10 Software Development Metrics to Measure Productivity

 Software measurement is a baseline component of good software engineering.
 You can understand exactly when your development team does their best work and what factors contribute to that.

-When equipped with relevant data, a manager can also identify project bottlenecks early and effectively; reduce risks and eliminate failures. have shown that the longer it takes to discover a mistake in the code, the more costly it will be to fix it.
+When equipped with relevant data, a manager can also identify project bottlenecks early and effectively; reduce risks and eliminate failures.
+Multiple studies have shown that the longer it takes to discover a mistake in the code, the more costly it will be to fix it.

 Measurement also helps you spot scenarios when “things do not add up” due to unclear or conflicting project requirements.
-A study conducted back in 2008, estimated that companies were statistically unlikely to have a successful project due to poor project requirements.
+A study conducted back in 2008, estimated that 68% of surveyed companies were statistically unlikely to have a successful project due to poor project requirements.
 More specifically, they were likely to face the following issues:

 - Have a budget of 160% more than the original.